 Evaluate Board Performance based on clear and relevant objectives, seeking continuous improvement

-Every year, all directors undergo a formal appraisal covering their work on the board and any relevant committees.
-In addition, led by the chairmen, the various committees evaluate their own performance as a whole.
-The evaluation of executive directors is led by the chief executive and the vice chairman leads the evaluation of the chairman.
-The evaluation of all other directors, including the chief executive, is led by the chairman.
+Every year, all directors undergo a formal appraisal, covering their work on the board and any relevant committees.
+In addition, led by the Chairmen, the various committees evaluate their own performance as a whole.
+The evaluation of executive directors is led by the Chief executive and the Vice chairman leads the evaluation of the Chairman.
+The evaluation of all other directors, including the Chief executive, is led by the Chairman.

-The governance committee reviews the results of the annual and externally facilitated evaluation as a whole and these form the basis of the discussions by the board of its own performance.
+The governance committee review the results of the annual and externally facilitated evaluation as a whole and these form the basis of the discussions by the board of its own performance.
 The committee chairmen are responsible for presenting a summary of committee related themes to other members of the committees and to the board.

-The governance committee regularly discusses succession planning for all key individuals and these discussions take into account the skills and experience required now and in the future.
-Within this context, the periodic refreshment of the board is essential to avoid the risks of complacency, group think and perhaps most importantly losing touch with segments of our core market and over the years we have gradually reduced the maximum length of tenure to manage these risks.
+The governance committee regularly discusses succession planning for all key individuals, and these discussions take into account the skills and experience required, now and in the future.
+Within this context, the periodic refreshment of the board is essential, to avoid the risks of complacency, groupthink and perhaps most importantly losing touch with segments of our core market, and over the years we have gradually reduced the maximum length of tenure to manage these risks.

 Promote a corporate culture that is based on ethical values and behaviours

 A strong product suite is only part of a successful strategy.
-We believe that treating our members, employees and other stakeholders with the same ethics, honesty and respect that we ourselves, as people, would expect, is a simple yet powerful differentiator of our business and one that has been, and continues to be, a key source of our long term competitive advantage.
+We believe that treating our members, employees and other stakeholders with the same ethics, honesty and respect that we ourselves, as people would expect, is a simple yet powerful differentiator of our business and one that has been, and continues to be, a key source of our long term competitive advantage.
 From the moment individuals engage with us, we treat each step as an opportunity to offer extraordinary service and ethical, honest and fair outcomes.

 The group’s performance against its ethical values and cultural norms is monitored by the board’s committees.
 The committee chairmen report on the work of the committees to the board as a whole on a quarterly basis.